-The additional funding includes £20 million for 2020-21 and local authorities are invited to submit applications to receive this funding.
+The continuation of funding includes £20 million for 2021/22 and local authorities are invited to submit applications to receive this funding.

-Local authorities can receive a grant to part fund (75%) the capital costs relating to the procurement and installation of on-street electric vehicle chargepoint infrastructure in residential areas.
+Local authorities can receive a grant to part fund (75%) the capital costs relating to the procurement and installation of residential electric vehicle chargepoint infrastructure.

-OLEV will now pay 75% of any successful bid upfront, while the remaining 25% can be claimed on completion of the project.
-All costs associated with the installations must be evidenced.
-If the total project costs come in under the 75% paid in advance, the local authority will be required to reimburse OLEV.
+OZEV will now pay 75% of any successful bid upfront, while the remaining 25% can be claimed on completion of the project.
+All capital costs associated with the installations must be individually evidenced.
+If the total project costs come in under the 75% paid in advance, the local authority will be required to reimburse OZEV.

 If you are interested in submitting an application for 2021/22, please contact [email protected] for more information.